barney258/Wallarm-Solutions-Engineer-Challenge/README.md

 ---

 **Step 6: Accessing the container**
-Access the container via the following command `docker exec -it 1f4b50c2cbc5 /bin/bash`
+Accessed the container via the following command `docker exec -it 1f4b50c2cbc5 /bin/bash`

 ---

 **Step 7: Checked the configuration to understand better**
 I checked both the `/opt/wallarm/etc/wallarm/node.yaml` file and the `/etc/nginx/http.d/default.conf` files just to understand better.
 In the node.yaml file I could see the token and also the UUID had been populated.
-In the default.conf file I could block mode was present.
+In the default.conf file I could see the mode was set to "block" due to the variable I previously passed in Step4.

 ![node.yaml file](./screenshots/nodeyaml.png)